tomkwok/cpp_matrix_classes/README.md

-# C++ matrix classes
+# Expression Template matrix in C++ experiment

-This repository contains implementations of C++ matrix class.
+This repository contains implementations of C++ matrix class as part of an experiment.
 Currently only matrix addition operation is implemented.

 - C++ class `CPPMatrix` without expression templates
 - C++ class `ETMatrix` with expression templates

-A LaTeX graphical illustration I made as a visual explanation of the difference in the approach to evaluation of matrix addition with and without expression templates is as follows.
+I made a LaTeX graphical illustration to highlight the difference in the approach to evaluation of matrix addition with and without expression templates:

 ![Difference in the approach to evaluation of matrix addition with and without expression templates](plot/matrix_add.svg)